ECON-4676-UNIANDES/problem-set-2-gomez-gomez-palacio/README.md

 * **Metra Stops.zip**: Metra is the commuter rail system that serves the greater Chicago area.
 The Union Pacific North Line (UP-N), which connects Chicago’s northern suburbs to downtown Chicago, has stops at Main, Davis, and Central in Evanston.
 This compressed files contains 3 points.
 * **Rail Lines.zip**: geographic lines correspondig to the rail lines.

-Also, we use external files from the [Open Data website of the Evanston city](data.cityofevanston.org)
+Also, we use external files from the [Open Data website of the Evanston city](data.cityofevanston.org) to enrich our models:
+*

+The principal data can be downloaded from [here](https://github.com/ECON-4676-UNIANDES/Problem_Sets/tree/master/Problem_Set2/data) and auxiliary data can be accessed [here](empiricos/aux_data/)